 Appalachian Trail – October 8, 2013

-I pushed open the glass door to the office, and smiled a good morning as I headed towards the coffee machine.
-The owner mumbled something about not making any yet, and looked back down at whatever he was reading behind the counter.
-“No problem” I said as I turned toward the counter.
+I pushed open the glass door to the office and smiled a good morning as I headed towards the coffee machine.
+The owner mumbled something about not making any and looked back down at whatever he was reading behind the counter.
+“No problem,” I said as I turned toward the counter.
 “Can I get a ride back up to the trail?”
 He glanced up at me with a slightly confused look on his face.
 I recognized that look.
-I often received it at home when trying to get someone to go hiking with me at 7AM on weekend mornings.
+I often received it at home when trying to get someone to go hiking with me at 7 AM on weekend mornings.

 Today was a river walk, traversing a flat, winding trail that wound along the Housatonic river for about five miles.
-Apparently, the ease of this trail section irritated the trail maintainers because near the end, the trail took a 90 degree turn and headed straight up a long boulder scramble to St. John’s ledges.
+Apparently, the ease of this trail section irritated the trail maintainers because, near the end, the trail took a 90-degree turn and headed straight up a long boulder scramble to St. John’s ledges.
 As I pulled myself up hand over hand through the large boulders, I had flashbacks of Maine.
 The biggest difference was that I could walk over the large rocks instead of water bugging across them on all fours.
 My balance had definitely improved.

-At the bottom of the descent from St. John’s rocks (there were no real ledges) I stopped at the field next to the road that led into Kent, CT.
+At the bottom of the descent from St. John’s rocks (there were no real ledges), I stopped at the field next to the road that led into Kent, CT.
 I spread out and ate lunch in the sun.
 It felt great to spread out in the grass, strip off my sweaty socks, and stretch my feet and toes.
-Unfortunately though, it was a cut hay field and I kept getting stuck by hay stalks as I tried to shift around in the grass and get comfortable.
-By the time lunch was over, I had a nice rash, and scratched my way all the way up the next mountain.
+Unfortunately, though, it was a cut hay field, and I kept getting stuck by hay stalks as I tried to shift around in the grass and get comfortable.
+By the time lunch was over, I had a nice rash and scratched my way all the way up the next mountain.

 I was shooting for Ten Mile River shelter.
-I wanted to sign the shelter log, since I had not signed one recently, and then find a place near the shelter to camp for the night.
+I wanted to sign the shelter log since I had not signed one recently and then find a place near the shelter to camp for the night.

-As I arrived at the shelter I saw a man standing out front dressed in orange.
+As I arrived at the shelter, I saw a man standing out front dressed in orange.
 I mean completely in orange – like a big pumpkin orange.
 He was obviously taking no chances during hunting season.
-He grinned at me as I walked up to him, and said he had been there all day and was beginning to worry he would see no people.
+He grinned at me as I walked up to him and said he had been there all day and was beginning to worry he would see no people.
 His demeanor, and the excitement in his voice, told me he was probably very social.

-Orange fella had cleaned up the shelter, and told me there was plenty of room for me to stay there.
+Orange fella had cleaned up the shelter and told me there was plenty of room for me to stay there.
 My intuition kicked into gear, and I told him I preferred to set up my tarp nearby.
-Honestly, even if he had not been there, I most likely would have set up my tarp anyway.
-Orange guy then went on to say it was going to be a cold night, and the shelter would be warmer than a tarp.
-I did not point out the shelter only had three walls, and might not hold the heat he expected.
+Honestly, I would probably have set up my tarp even if he had not been there.
+The orange guy then said it would be a cold night, and the shelter would be warmer than a tarp.
+I did not point out that the shelter only had three walls and might not hold the heat he expected.
 I did not want to appear argumentative or unappreciative of his gracious invitation.

 I laid back under my quilt, wishing I had camped further away, and opened my Gerber, laying it next to the front of my tarp, within easy reach.
 He seemed like a nice enough guy, and I was always careful, but tonight I had not been as careful as I usually was.